eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 )
 ```

-## Without a source
+## Without a Source

-The LLM is trained up-to a given point in time, it is not aware of recent events.
+The LLM is trained up to a given point in time; it is not aware of recent events.

 ```python
 llm("Was the 2023 NBA season MVP part of the team that won the NBA championship that year?")